Quantile Regression with Interval Data: Set of Best Linear Predictors

 \section{Set of Best Linear Predictors}

-In this section, we focus on the linear quantile regression model, $q(x,\theta) = x^\prime \theta$.
+In this section, we present a novel set programming method for ease of implementation of obtaining set estimate for linear quantile regressions, as motivated for practical ease fo finding the approximate region at the end of Appendix \ref{sec:procedure_inference}.
+We focus on the linear quantile regression model, $q(x,\theta) = x^\prime \theta$.
 We define the identification region $\Theta^\ast_0(\tau)$ for the best linear predictors (BLP) $\theta$ by extending \cite{KoenkerBasset78} for the case of interval valued $Y$.
-In addition, we show in Theorem \ref{prop:blp_containment} that the identification region $\Theta^\ast_0(\tau)$ for the BLP model is a super set of the identification region $\Theta_0(\tau)$ defined in (\ref{eq:simple_moment_inequalities}) for linear models.
+In addition, we show in Theorem \ref{prop:blp_containment} that the identification region $\Theta^\ast_0(\tau)$ for the BLP model is a superset of the identification region $\Theta_0(\tau)$ defined in (\ref{eq:simple_moment_inequalities}) for linear models.
 This result is important since finding the identification $\Theta_0(\tau)$ defined in (\ref{eq:simple_moment_inequalities}) is challenging relatively to finding the identification region $\Theta^\ast_0(\tau)$ for the BLP model.
-Therefore, one can start by finding the identification region for the BLP model and use this super set as a starting region where we should look for the identification region of Section \ref{sec:quantile_regression}.
+Therefore, one can start by finding the identification region for the BLP model and use this superset as a starting region where we should look for the identification region of Section \ref{sec:quantile_regression}.

 For a given selection $(x,y) \in Sel(x,Y)$, we can estimate the associated parameters by minimizing the risk

 where $\rho_\tau(u) = u \cdot (\tau - 1[u < 0])$.
 (See \cite{KoenkerBasset78} and \cite{Koenker05}).
 We propose that the identification set $\Theta_0(\tau)$ be approximated by